ivancuric/ag-gatsby/src/pages/rules/index.md

 The pommel must be smooth and have no studs.

-The flexibility of the blade is measured with a weight of one kilogram (1kg) which is attached to the point of the blade with the sword held on a firm ground.
-The allowed flexibility is from seven to fifteen percent (7 ‑ 15%), where the individual figures mean the ratio of the deviation caused by the weight compared to the length of the blade in centimeters, multiplied by a hundred (100).
+The flexibility of the blade is measured with a weight of one kilogram (1 kg) which is attached to the point of the blade with the sword held on a firm ground.
+The allowed flexibility is from seven to fifteen percent (7--15%), where the individual figures mean the ratio of the deviation caused by the weight compared to the length of the blade in centimeters, multiplied by a hundred (100).

-The minimum width of the point is one centimeter (1cm).
+The minimum width of the point is one centimeter (1 cm).

 The point of the blade must be either flared or rounded to prevent potential penetration.

-The point of balance of the sword cannot be more than nine centimeters (9cm) away from the cross‑guard.
+The point of balance of the sword cannot be more than nine centimeters (9 cm) away from the cross‑guard.

 The point of the sword must be covered by a yellow tape for better visibility.

-The overall length of the sword must be within one hundred twenty to one hundred forty centimeters (120 ‑ 140cm).
+The overall length of the sword must be within one hundred twenty to one hundred forty centimeters (120‑-140 cm).

-The weight of the sword must be between one thousand five hundred to one thousand eight hundred grams (1500 ‑ 1800g).
+The weight of the sword must be between one thousand five hundred to one thousand eight hundred grams (1500‑-1800 g).

 # One-handed blades rules